1940

 same day- Great Treat!
 T. A. R. (Timothy A. Riordan)

-So what was the flight like that Friday afternoon before Halloween in Jack's Lockheed Electra?
+How was the flight on that Friday afternoon (before Halloween) in Jack's Lockheed 12A?

 Flight miles from Albuquerque to Flagstaff: 329 miles